entrifis/gustav/README.md

 }
 ```

-This ensures the subagents and `/gustav` command are always available and up-to-date without manual copying.
+This ensures the subagents and `/gustav` command stay up-to-date when you pull new versions of Gustav.

+**Note:** The hook runs after Claude Code loads commands, so the initial `setup.sh` is needed for first-time setup.

 ### Using the `/gustav` Command